PointCloudRendering/.github/profile/README.md

 <br/>

 Now all the elements are ready to be exported after doing some cleaning with the merge and segmentation tools.

+## Receiving and Casting Shadows
+To display shadows, the model must be rendered with a shader that participates in Unity’s shadow generation.
+Depending on the project settings, Unity uses either the Built-in (Standard), Universal Render Pipeline (URP), or High Definition Render Pipeline (HDRP).

+If the standard renderer is used, Unity’s built-in surface shaders are responsible for generating shadows.
+However, these shaders do not automatically take vertex colors into account — the model is instead colored based on its texture.
+As a result, when using this shader, the model only appears with its Base Color.
+The surface shader's source code mainly exposes settings related to parameters, while the vertex and fragment functions are handled automatically by Unity.
+Therefore, modifying the source code did not make it possible to display the model with its vertex colors.

+If the newer URP renderer is used, the Lit shader is responsible for generating shadows.
+This shader also does not natively support vertex colors, so the model is shown only with the Base Color.
+However, URP allows the use of Shader Graph, where a Vertex Color node can be fed into the fragment section, enabling the model to appear in color.
+The Lit shader also adjusts the appearance based on lighting.
+Thus, using URP and Shader Graph, it is possible to show both shadows and vertex colors, and the models react to lighting.
+However, realistic rendering is still limited due to the lack of normals.
 ## Tidbits:
 ## Conclusion:
 <!--